ChecheRomo96/CPString/README.md

 1.- Clone or download package.

-2.- From terminal go to the the download directory
+2.- Open terminal and go to the the download directory (Replace <path_to_directory> with the path to the directory you downloaded)

+	cd <path_to_directory>/EmbeddedString

 3.- Run